metagenomics/metagenomics-tk/docs/tutorials/tutorial1/binning.md

         data    data_bin.8.fa   FASTA   DNA     180     958807  2514    5326.7  17160   3436.0  4467.0  6472.5  0       5965    0.00    0.00    33.35   10.8953
         data    data_bin.9.fa   FASTA   DNA     224     717735  2500    3204.2  6592    2692.0  2958.5  3442.0  0       3109    0.00    0.00    50.72   5.11192
         ```
-        In this result, bin 1 has the highest coverage (15.5969) and bin 4 hast the highes N50 (10241).
+        In this result, bin 8 has the highest coverage (15.5364) and highest N50 (13397).
 Also note, that some of the bins highly differ in their GC content.

-For reference, your complete parameter file should look like this:
-???
-Parameter-file

-    ```BASH
-    ---8<--- "default/tutorials/tutorial1/fullpipeline_binning.yml"
-    ```